 20:51:13:05.
 Medication disposal.
-A pharmacy may allow for patients to dispose of unused medications at the pharmacy location, after the pharmacy has modified its United States Drug Enforcement Administration registration to a "collector" and has a proper disposal device pursuant to 21 CFR § 1317, in effect on January 26, 2024.
+A pharmacy may allow for patients to dispose of unused medications at the pharmacy location after the pharmacy has modified its Drug Enforcement Agency registration to a collector and has a proper disposal device as per 21 CFR § 1317, in effect on September 12, 2023.

-Reference: Disposal, Code of Federal Regulations Title 21 § 1317.

-20:51:13:06.
-Remote prescription pickup sites.
-A pharmacy may elect to have medications picked up by patients or caregivers at a certain location away from the pharmacy for patient convenience.
-When electing to establish a pickup site, the pharmacy must have written board approval of each location before patients may begin using the remote pickup site.
+picked up by patients or caregivers at a certain location away from the pharmacy for patient

+convenience.
+When electing to establish a pickup site, the pharmacy must have written board

+approval of each location before the pharmacy may use the remote pickup site.

 Policies and procedures are established and reviewed frequently and must include:

 (1) Security;

 (2) Staff training;

 (3) Counseling and the offer to counsel;

 (4) Delivery of medications;

 (5) Pick up transaction;

-(6) Return of prescriptions to the pharmacy; and
+(6) Return of prescriptions to pharmacy; and

 (7) Records.

-Records for the remote pickup site must be maintained in the pharmacy for two years from date of dispensing.
-Remote pickup sites are treated as an extension of the pharmacy from which medications are delivered.
-The pickup site may be inspected by the board at any time.
+Records for the remote pickup site shall be maintained in the pharmacy for two years.
+Remote

+pickup sites are treated as an extension of the pharmacy from which medications are delivered.
+The

-Issues, violations, or concerns must be directed to the pharmacist-in-charge for the pharmacy supplying the medications.
+pickup site may be inspected by the board at any time.

+Source:

+General Authority: SDCL 36-11-11.

-Law Implemented: SDCL 36-11-1, 36-11-11(1)(3).
+Law Implemented: SDCL 36-11-1, 36-11-11.